swiftlang/swift-evolution/proposals/XXXX-ConcurrentValueAndConcurrentClosures.md

 }
 ```

 Which could then be used like so:

 ```
 // Closures with no captures are ok! list = await contactList.filteredElements { $0.firstName != "Max" }

-// Capturing a 'searchName' string is ok, because strings are
+// Capturing a 'searchName' string by value is ok, because strings are
 // ok to pass across concurrency domains. list = await contactList.filteredElements {
        [searchName] in $0.firstName == searchName
       }
 ```

 We feel that it is important to enable functions to be passed across concurrency domains, but we are also concerned that we should not allow capturing local state _by reference_ in these functions, and we should not allow capturing unsafe things by value.
 Both would introduce memory safety problems.